 Dr Lynsey Hollywood

-Agri-food Business Development Centre Manager
+Manager, Food and Drink Business Development Centre

 Lynsey is a Lecturer in consumer management and food innovation at Ulster University.
 In 2009 Lynsey completed her PhD on food marketing from Ulster University then took up a position as a Lecturer in Business Strategy.